Vertebral Compression Fractures (VCFs)

 Symptoms of VCFs

 Spinal fractures do not always involve pain, so even after a traumatic event such as a car accident, you may not know that you have a fracture.
-That is why it is important to have a thorough examination by a doctor after a traumatic event.
+That is why it is essential to have a thorough examination by a doctor after a traumatic event.

 However, a spinal fracture may cause severe pain around the area of injury.
 A spinal fracture may also cause swelling around the injury.